1954 24 Hours of Le Mans: Practice

 Jaguar was able to get an unofficial practice in May on the full track in an unrelated event and Tony Rolt took the prototype D-type round fully 5 seconds faster than Alberto Ascari's lap record from the previous year in the Indy-engined Ferrari.
 In the official practice, all three works cars recorded identical times. and they and the Ferraris were a step up from the rest of the field.
 Overall, the Jaguars had better handling, disc brakes and were faster (Moss was timed at 154.44 mph/278 km/h over the flying kilometre, giving a huge 20 km/h advantage), but the Ferrari had superior power and acceleration.
 The supercharged Aston Martin, the Lagonda, and the Porsches were also impressively quick.

 Unfortunately the Maserati works transporter broke down en route to the track and the car had to be withdrawn as it arrived too late for scrutineering.
-The Marquis de Portago was able to take the start however, as he had driven his own car direct from the Modena factory in Italy.
+The Marquess of Portago was able to take the start however, as he had driven his own car direct from the Modena factory in Italy.

 Controversially, Gilberte Thirion qualified the 2-litre works Gordini but was excluded from competing because of her gender (only three years after the Coupe des Dames was awarded to female drivers) – her father drove in her stead in the race.